pereznetworks/TD-Project9/README.md

           b: Studied mock-up index.html and project speqs

-              a main div class, "container"

-                and 4 sub-components
+              the app should have

+                  a header component

+                    with a title, logo and a
+                    form sub-component
-                  a form component with a class of  "search-form" with a search input and button
+                      with a class of  "search-form"
+                      with a search input and button

-                  a nav component with a class of "main-nav" which has ul
+                  a nav component with a class of "main-nav" a sub-component
+                         and a ul
                           with 3 list items
                           labeled Cats, Dogs, Computers

-                  a div component with a class of "photo-container" with a resuslts h2 title
+                     a div sub-component with a class of "photo-container" the photo-container has 3 sub components

+                        the Gallery itself
+                          the search results or photos to be displayed an h2 title
-                      and 4 thumbnail images
+                          demo has ul/li 4 thumbnail images

+                        a Gallery sub-component
+                          each img is displayed is an li
+                          apparently is needs to be
+                            a single reusable component
+                            when iterating through each search result
+                              to be used to render each img

-                  a div component with a calls of 'not-found' that should probably be hidden unless no results are found
+                        a div with a class of 'not-found' that should be hidden
+                           unless no results are found